 Watchtower 1959, Attain Completeness in the New World Society [screenshot]

 The leaders of the Jehovah’s Witnesses have beliefs that are considered to be extreme by the rest of the world.
-Jehovah’s Witnesses are forbidden from accepting a blood transfusion, and accepting one means to “disassociate” themselves .
-That means they will be cut off from their family members, including immediate families such as siblings or parents .
+Jehovah’s Witnesses are forbidden from accepting a blood transfusion and according to the secret elders book, accepting one means to “disassociate” themselves.
+That means they will be cut off from their family members, including immediate families such as siblings or parents.
 Smoking is considered a sin and can result in ex-communication, again, meaning the offender will lose all contact with their loved ones.

 Other extreme beliefs include an imminent Armageddon where everyone except Active Jehovah’s Witnesses will be killed along with their infants.
 An article entitled “Jehovah’s Day of Judgment Is Near!”, in the 2001 Watchtower, says, “Annihilation awaits all who will not listen and who thereby set themselves against rule by God’s Kingdom“.
 If you do not accept the message brought by Jehovah’s Witnesses, you will be annihilated.